A general nonuniqueness result for Yamabe-type problems for conformally variational Riemannian invariants: Proofs of our main results

 Let $G$ be a group with identity $e_G$.
 We say that $G$ is \defn{residually finite} if for every $g \in G$ with $g \not= e_G$, there is a finite group $H$ and a group homomorphism $\pi \colon G \to H$ such that $\pi(g) \not= e_H$.
 The \defn{profinite completion} of a group $G$ is the limit

 where $N$ ranges over all finite index normal subgroups of $G$.
 It readily follows that if $G$ is infinite and residually finite, then its profinite completion is infinite.
-In particular, the Selberg--Malcev Lemma~\cite{MR1299730}*{Section~7.6} implies that the fundamental group of a closed symmetric space of noncompact type---for example, a closed hyperbolic manifold---has infinite profinite completion.
+In particular, the Selberg--Malcev Lemma~\cite{MR1299730}*{Section~7.6} implies that the fundamental group of a compact symmetric space of noncompact type---for example, a compact hyperbolic manifold---has infinite profinite completion.
 Additional examples have been discussed by Bettiol and Piccione~\cite{MR3803113}*{Section~3.2}.

 The basic idea of the proof of Theorem~\ref{main-thm} is to inductively apply the following topological observation of Bettiol and Piccione~\cite{MR3803113}*{Lemma~3.6} to construct a tower of finite regular coverings for which minimizers of the $(I,U)$-Yamabe constant must be nonhomothetic.